 3. A Clean Cage

 Your squirrels’ cage must be cleaned daily.
 You can use a mild detergent but do not use bleach or anything toxic.
 An example would be to add a couple tablespoons of Murphy's Oil Soap in a gallon of water.
 Use that to wash the shelves and bottom of the cage.
 His toys will also need washed, especially if you smell urine on them.
 For toys, you can use mild dish liquid and be sure to rinse thoroughly.

-Sunlight Exposure Is a Must
+4. Sunlight Exposure